djalbat/necessary/README.md

 - `readFile()`
 - `readDirectory()`

-A small if motley collection of methods, most of which do no more than paper over some of Node's synchronous [native file system API](https://nodejs.org/api/fs.html) methods.
+A small if motley collection of methods which do no more than paper over some of Node's synchronous [native file system API](https://nodejs.org/api/fs.html) methods.
+Note that the paths passed to all of these methods are considered absolute and that all of the methods will throw the native errors upon failure.

 * The `entryExists()`, `fileExists()`, `isEntryDirectory()` and `isDirectoryEmpty()` methods work as their names suggest, returning a boolean value.
-The `fileExists()` method is identical to the `entryExists()` method in all but name.
-Note that the paths passed to these methods are interpreted as being absolute:
+The `fileExists()` method is identical to the `entryExists()` method in all but name:

 ```js
 entryExists('root/etc'); // the return value is true if the file or directory exists